Malaga

 FAQ: where to stay in Malaga

-Which neighbourhood for a first time in Malaga?
+Which area should I choose for a first visit to Malaga?

 How much does a hotel night cost in Malaga?